Creating a Virtual Studio

 Please note: enabling auto panning can cause musicians who are using balanced audio cables to be inaudible.
 See this article for more information.

-This feature is currently only available for audio servers that support fewer than 100 maximum clients.
+This feature is currently only available for audio studios that support fewer than 100 maximum clients.

 This setting controls the default percentage that one's own audio signal is amplified by in their unique personal mix.
 For example, setting this to 0 (%) will cause someone to not hear themselves in the mix even though everyone else can.
 Setting this to 200 (%) would cause them to sound twice as loud, despite everyone else hearing them normally.